+The United States has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 The United States has taken actions to adapt its regulatory framework to remote work through the 2021 Guide to Network and Remote Work in the Federal Government and the Department of Agriculture's telework policy.
 In addition, it has shown consideration for the gender divide in labour.
 However, the United States has not adapted its regulatory framework to platform work.